Robby-Blue/SimpleFolderLauncher/README.md

 ## Usage
 The launcher editing UI is still rather unintuitive.
 This will get better in the future, if I ever get around to fixing it.

-- Long press the background to add files (apps), folders or widgets.
+- Long press the background to
+  - add files (apps), folders or widgets
+  - open the settings
 - Tap on an app or folder to
   - launch the app
   - view the folders contents